 - 1. Perform the limit tests for various inorganic elements and report - 2.
-Prepare standard solutions using the principles of volumetric analysis

-- 3. Test the purity of the selected inorganic and organic compounds against the monograph standards - 4.
+Prepare standard solutions using the principles of volumetric analysis - 3.
+Test the purity of the selected inorganic and organic compounds against the monograph standards - 4.
 Synthesize the selected chemical substances as per the standard synthetic scheme - 5.
 Perform qualitative tests to systematically identify the unknown chemical substances

-S. No. Experiment

-1 Limit test for

-Chlorides; sulphate; Iron; heavy metals

-2 Identification tests for Anions and Cations as per Indian Pharmacopoeia

-3 Fundamentals of volumetric analysis

-Preparation of standard solution and standardization of Sodium Hydroxide, Ceric Ammonium Sulfate, Potassium Permanganate

-4 Assay of the following compounds

-Ferrous sulphate- by redox titration

-Calcium gluconate-by complexometric Cadium ablarida by Madified Vallagrida weathed.

-Sodium chloride-by Modified Volhard's method Ascorbic acid by cerimetry

-Metronidazole by Non-Aqueous Titration

-Ibuprofen by alkalimetry

-5 Fundamentals of preparative organic chemistry

-Determination of Melting point and boiling point of organic compounds

-6 Preparation of organic compounds

-Acetanilide from aniline

-Aspirin from salicylic acid

-7 Identification and test for purity of pharmaceuticals

-Aspirin, Caffeine, Paracetamol, Sulfanilamide

-8 Systematic Qualitative analysis experiments (4 substances)
+S. No. Experiment 1 Limit test for Chlorides; sulphate; Iron; heavy metals 2 Identification tests for Anions and Cations as per Indian Pharmacopoeia 3 Fundamentals of Volumetric analysis Preparation of standard solution and standardization of Sodium Hydroxide, Potassium Permanganate 4 Assay of the following compounds Ferrous sulphate- by redox titration Calcium gluconate-by complexometric Sodium chloride-by Modified Volhard's method Ascorbic acid by iodometry Ibuprofen by alkalimetry 5 Fundamentals of preparative organic chemistry Determination of Melting point and boiling point of organic compounds 6 Preparation of organic compounds Benzoic acid from Benzamide Picric acid from Phenol 7 Identification and test for purity of pharmaceuticals Aspirin, Caffeine, Paracetamol, Sulfanilamide 8 Systematic Qualitative analysis experiments (4 substances)